anuragpatil94/workspace-typescript/Readme.md

 - Error - `Property 'counter' does not exist on type 'Readonly<{}>'`
 - This is because we have to add a new interface defining state.

+### Tips

+- Whenever we define Component we define a interface for its props
+- We also define interface for state if required.

 ## Packages